wpswings/points-and-rewards-for-woocommerce/readme.md

 Additionally, the admin is provided with hooks through which he can extend and customize the points tab and My Account page.

 **14) Customer Notification Feature**: With the Points and Rewards for WooCommerce plugin, merchants can notify their customers of each point transaction.
 Merchants can customize the email subject and message for different notification types.
 The notification is sent to the registered email of the customer.

+**15) Social Sharing Of Referral Link** Customers can also share their referral links with other users through different social media platforms like Pinterest, Facebook, Twitter, email, and WhatsApp.
+The customer will only earn points rewards if someone uses their shared referral link.

 * Visit [**Points and Rewards for WooCommerce Documentation**](https://docs.wpswings.com/points-and-rewards-for-woocommerce/?utm_source=wpswings-par-doc&utm_medium=par-github-page&utm_campaign=par-doc) and learn more about the features and workings of the reward plugin.